This content is contributed by:

 Using life cycle approaches allow us to identify impact “hotspots” in a product’s life cycle and can help us prioritize interventions to minimize impacts and reach our goals.
 Hotspots are phases or impacts that are larger in scale compared to others under consideration (e.g., the material extraction phase could produce the largest human health impact near disadvantaged communities when compared to use, end-of-life, and other life cycle phases, and greenhouse gas emissions could have the largest footprint contribution from the manufacturing and transport phases).

 Life cycle thinking is an iterative and ongoing process.
 Enjoy the journey knowing that every step along the way will be leading us all to a more sustainable future.
+Sign up for LightFair Conference and on-floor sessions around these important topics and connect with practitioners committed to making a positive impact.

 About the authors/contributors